 Official Lodging Booking Page

-As is the AXCS tradition with MWC events held in North America, the association will not be directly-involved in lodging and ground transport planning for USA skiers.
+As is the AXCS tradition with MWC events held in North America, the association will not offer a lodging and ground transport package for USA skiers like we do on all European-hosted MWC events.
 With events on this side of the Atlantic, the sheer numbers (we hope) of skiers participating and the ease of doing your own thing here in North America negates the ability or need for AXCS to do all the travel planning and organizational stuff we do for all European-hosted Worlds.

-The MWC2018 Organizing Committee (O.C.) has set up a special preview webpage of all the downtown hotels that have signed official pricing contracts for MWC2018 skiers.
-This page is intentionally not linked from the MWC2018.com website because of international restrictions with the various national delegations.
-But USA skiers are welcome to go ahead and make your booking from this page anytime you like.
+The MWC2018 Organizing Committee (O.C.) has set up a special webpage of all the downtown hotels that have signed official pricing contracts for MWC2018 skiers.
+USA skiers are welcome to go ahead and make your booking from this page anytime you like.